Children big foot racing on Long Bay Beach

 Try Parasailing

 If you want to see a bird's-eye view of Providenciales with your kids, book a parasailing excursion.
 Parasailing is a great activity for all ages.
-All parasailing takes place off the north coast of Providenciales at Grace Bay and the Bight Beach, and there’s an incredible range of sights, including the intricate barrier reef, the beach, clear turquoise water, the resorts, cruising boats, and even possibly JoJo the Dolphin.
+All parasailing takes place off the north coast of Providenciales at Grace Bay and the Bight Beach.
+There’s an incredible range of sights, including the intricate barrier reef, the beach, clear turquoise water, the resorts, cruising boats, and even possibly JoJo the Dolphin.

 Clear boat excursions in a mangrove tidal channel